argoproj/argo-rollouts/docs/features/specification.md

       canaryService: canary-service
       # StableService holds the name of a service which selects pods with stable version and don't select any pods with canary version. +optional
       stableService: stable-service
+      # metadata which should be attached to the stable pods
+      stableMetadata:
+        labels:
+          role: stable
+      # metadata which should be attached to the canary pods (only set during updates)
+      canaryMetadata:
+        labels:
+          role: canary
       # The maximum number of pods that can be unavailable during the update.
-Value can be an absolute number (ex: 5) or a percentage of total pods at the start of update (ex: 10%).
-Absolute number is calculated from percentage by rounding down.
-This can not be 0 if MaxSurge is 0.
+Value can be an
+      # absolute number (ex: 5) or a percentage of total pods at the start of update (ex: 10%).
+      # Absolute number is calculated from percentage by rounding down.
+This can not be 0 if
+      # MaxSurge is 0.
 By default, a fixed value of 1 is used.
-Example: when this is set to 30%, the old RC can be scaled down by 30% immediately when the rolling update starts.
-Once new pods are ready, old RC can be scaled down further, followed by scaling up the new RC, ensuring that at least 70% of original number of pods are available at all times during the update. +optional
+Example: when this is set to 30%,
+      # the old RC can be scaled down by 30% immediately when the rolling update starts.
+Once new
+      # pods are ready, old RC can be scaled down further, followed by scaling up the new RC,
+      # ensuring that at least 70% of original number of pods are available at all times during the
+      # update. +optional
       maxUnavailable: 1
       # The maximum number of pods that can be scheduled above the original number of pods.
+Value
-Value can be an absolute number (ex: 5) or a percentage of total pods at the start of the update (ex: 10%).
+      # can be an absolute number (ex: 5) or a percentage of total pods at the start of the update
+      # (ex: 10%).
 This can not be 0 if MaxUnavailable is 0.
-Absolute number is calculated from percentage by rounding up.
+Absolute number is calculated from
+      # percentage by rounding up.
 By default, a value of 1 is used.
-Example: when this is set to 30%, the new RC can be scaled up by 30% immediately when the rolling update starts.
-Once old pods have been killed, new RC can be scaled up further, ensuring that total number of pods running at any time during the update is at most 130% of original pods. +optional
+Example: when this is set to
+      # 30%, the new RC can be scaled up by 30% immediately when the rolling update starts.
+Once
+      # old pods have been killed, new RC can be scaled up further, ensuring that total number of
+      # pods running at any time during the update is at most 130% of original pods. +optional
       maxSurge: "20%"
       # Background analysis to run during the rollout
       analysis: